 A person who has bad credit is not doomed to have it forever.
-There are in fact many things that one can do to improve score and go from having bad credit to good.
-Following is an outline of three simple steps that one can take to improve his or her credit rating.
+There are in fact many things that can be done to improve your credit score and go from having bad credit to good.
+Following is an outline of three simple steps that you can take to improve your credit rating.

 Ready to get control of your debt?
 Call us NOWÂ and speak directly with one of our counselors.
 Call Now: 888-349-5949